Learn the Online Casino Gambling Laws of New Brunswick, Canada

 There is one particular part of the Criminal Code that applies here.
 The following is found in Section 202, relating to the promotion of gambling services in Canada.

-Either way, only an operator in violation of the law would be at risk.
-Players are under no legal obligation to abstain from online casino gambling in New Brunswick.
+Even if an operator were in violation of the law, only the operator would be at risk of penalty.
+According to the gambling laws of New Brunswick and Canada, players are under no legal obligation to abstain from online casino gambling, regardless of the website’s location.

 Disclaimer: Please note that we are not lawyers, and are not qualified or attempting to offer legal advice.
 The following is our personal interpretation of current legislation.
 For precise clarification of the laws in New Brunswick and/or Canada, please contact an attorney or local authorities.